Childhood with Special Education

 - SAVE Seminar held as part of H&PE 350 as well as one time per academic year outside of H&PE 350; candidates are notified through campus e-mail

 - Dignity for All Students Act held as part of H&PE 350 as well as one time per academic year outside of H&PE 350; candidates are notified through campus e-mail

 Foreign Language Competency

 All initial certification programs require the satisfactory completion of the foreign language requirement.
-For candidates who entered SUNY Geneseo in 2003 or later, the College language requirement is proficiency through the third semester (201) of a foreign language.
+For candidates who entered SUNY Geneseo in 2003 or later, the College language requirement is proficiency through the second semester (102) of a foreign language.
 The foreign language requirement for certification can be satisfied in any one of the following ways: